Paisley Park Cover Final

 The V.I.P.
 Experience includes the Paisley Experience, PLUS:

-• A 30-minute longer tour experience
+• A 30-minute more extended tour experience

 • Access to additional content, rooms, and studio areas